skyharbor/react-dropzone/README.md

 The easiest way to use react-dropzone is to install it from npm and include it in your React build process (using [Webpack](http://webpack.github.io/), [Browserify](http://browserify.org/), etc).

 ```
-npm install --save react-dropzone
+npm install --save react-dropzone-es6
 ```

 Usage
 =====

 Simply `require('react-dropzone')` and specify an `onDrop` method that accepts an array of dropped files.

 By default, the component picks up some default styling to get you started.
 You can customize `<Dropzone>` by specifying a `style` and `activeStyle` which is applied when a file is dragged over the zone.
 You can also specify `className` and `activeClassName` if you would rather style using CSS.